 - Taper – We often speak to new runners that don’t understand the concept of tapering, they still believe that running as much as possible in the lead up to the event will help.
 It is now widely accepted that tapering your training in the lead up to an endurance event will make a big improvement in your performance.
 Check out this great article from Runner’s World on how to taper for a marathon.

 - Preparation – There are so many preparation factors to consider, we could write here for pages, but most will be covered over the course of the entire marathon blog series.
 The key things to have sewn up in preparation are:

 - Your nutrition in the months leading up to the event and during the event.

 - Carbo loading for the event.

-- The right running gear, this includes: biomechanically fitted running shoes (most important) that have proven themselves throughout your training, a professionally fitted sports bra (for the ladies), technical socks and apparel.
+- The right running gear includes biomechanically fitted running shoes (most important) that have proven themselves throughout your training, a professionally fitted sports bra (for the ladies), technical socks, and apparel.

 - Your hydration plan for the event, i.e. how much water you will consume and at which water stations.

 - A good recovery plan, for example, taking a couple of days off from work after the marathon and a day off before, to help recover and relax.
 As well as having your post-run food plan in place.